Lilianada/Lilyslab/Content/writings/being-me.md

 ---
-excerpt: >-
-  Why I decided to grow stronger instead of smaller when the comments started coming.
 published: true
-slug: the-strength-to-be-myself
+slug: being-me
 tags:
+  - self-confidence
-  - Fitness
+  - personal-growth
-  - Personal-Growth
+  - body-positivity
-title: The Strength to Be Myself
+title: being-me
 createdAt: 2025-04-20
-lastUpdated:
 type: evergreen
 ---

 have you ever looked yourself in the mirror and thought…
-— “i look too muscular, maybe i should stop training my upper body.”
+— "i look too muscular, maybe i should stop training my upper body."

 well, this was me in the 4th quarter of 2024.

 my upper body was something i dedicated time to building—just as much as my lower body.

 i gained strength.
-i developed muscle definition i didn’t even know i could build.
+i developed muscle definition i didn't even know i could build.
 in turn, this earned me: